timmcginley/41936/Assignments/A.md

 * Do the existing spaces work?
 * Where could additional spaces fit?

+## A9 BIM Model

+* A simple BIM model with ifcGrid lines (PM/ICT responsible and to cooridinate)

 <!-- 2025
 This will also include user studies based on current thesis work - they will produce the model but also reports for 4 users . inlcuding fire safety or maybe this goes to agile? work it out in the circular repo.